Mimi's Organic Eats » Recipes » Cookies

 - Light Brown Sugar: I use my homemade light brown sugar, but store bought also works.

-- Pumpkin: Organic pumpkin puree adds flavor
+- Pumpkin: Organic pumpkin puree adds flavor and it's a perfect egg replacer for these vegan cookies.

 - Almond Butter: I use organic creamy almond butter.
-Cashew butter, peanut butter, or even sunflower butter, or tahini also work!
+Cashew butter, peanut butter, or even sunflower seed butter, or tahini also work!

 - All Purpose Flour: My favorite is Cairnspring Mills.